-But the basic result (the ratio of partition functions) holds always.
-For the harmonic oscillator, we plot the sum (for finite $N$) in Fig.~\ref{figratio}.
+But the basic result (the ratio of partition functions) always holds.
+We are in fact more interested in the 2D harmonic oscillator, which is the integrable part of the Henon-Heiles Hamiltonian.
+For that case, we plot the sum (for finite $N$) in Fig.~\ref{figratio}.
 Of course, the analysis of the function $R(\beta)$ is trivial -- we plot it in the figure merely to emphasize the qualitative agreement with the numerics.

 As a final remark, what we have found is the correction of the OTOC plateau $\delta C_\infty$.
 There is still the unperturbed value of $C_\infty$ for the integrable Hamiltonian $H_0$.
 We know that this can be nonzero and even quite large because of local instability \cite{lyap,lyapcao,hashimoto20b}.
 We are mainly interested in the opposite situation, when the scrambling chiefly comes from chaos so that OTOC does not grow when $H=H_0$.
 In this case $C^{(1)}\approx\delta C_\infty$ and the temperature dependence is primarily determined by (\ref{otocpert}).
 In the next subsection we will look both at the Henon-Heiles system where this holds, and a perturbed inverse chaotic oscillator where $H_0$ is unstable.